Sergeant-Jaeger/binary-tree-demo/README.md

 # C++ Binary Tree Demo

-This is a simple linked-list demonstration.
-Some of the concepts included in the source files are inheritence, class friendship, and templating.
+This is a simple binary tree demonstration.
+Some of the concepts included are inheritence and recursion.

 ## Getting Started